MisterEmm/Batinator/README.md

 Full details of the Batinator build are available at XXXXXXXXX

-The YouTube video is at XXXXXXXXXXXXXXXXXX
+The YouTube video is at https://www.youtube.com/watch?v=Ota2V3bVvAw

 #Batinator.py